Choosing an electronics design company

 Equally if you have a big software development project and your design partner has an exceptional software developer with years of experience but everyone else are hardware specialists then if the software professional leaves unexpectedly, you could be left with no one to fill the void.
 So, if the engineer working on your project is a hidden gem ask your partner what the backup plan is if they can’t work on the project for any reason?

-Does your chosen partner have a heart?
+Does your chosen electronics design company have a heart?

 In the Wizard of Oz the tin man is on the search for a heart, you need a team that already has one!
 We are not talking about ‘fluffy’ empty statements but about whether your partner is committed to the environment and people.